VEuPathDB/conifer/Util/lib/conifer/docs/DeveloperManual.md

 - only portal gets values in `projects.xml` (`fungURL`, etc).
 I think this is ok based on comment in `masterConfig.yaml`.

-## Questions

-## Development Log

-The templates receive variables from the `conifer` namespace that are jinja2-filtered with `conifer_scrub` and the `conifer_site_vars.tmpl.yml` file uses variables filtered with `conifer_pluck`.
-I made an earlier attempt to generate scrubbed and plucked variables namespaces using an action plugin (a somewhat cleaner design).
-The plugin processed the raw variables from the `include_vars` actions and returned them as `result['ansible_facts']`.

-Unfortunately doing that screwed up nested variable expansion in the templates for reasons I was not able to discover.
-For example, for yaml settings

-    userDb.connectionUrl: 'jdbc:oracle:oci:@{{ userdb_shortname }}'
-    userdb_shortname: apicomm
-    oauthClientSecret: abcd

-and template with

-    connectionUrl="{{ userDb.connectionUrl }}"
-    oauthClientSecret="{{ oauthClientSecret }}"

-The expanded result is

-    connectionUrl="jdbc:oracle:oci:@{{ userdb_shortname }}"
-    oauthClientSecret="abcd"

-Note direct variable expansion works (`oauthClientSecret`) but nested does not (expanding `userDb.connectionUrl` depends on expanding `userdb_shortname`).
-I suspect there's some string quoting getting changed as Ansible/python passes dictionaries around.

-This 'bug' seems to be unrelated to how the action plugin was processing the raw variables.
-This bug is demonstrated with a minimal action plug that returns a simple, unrelated facts dictionary such as

-    result['ansible_facts'] = {'a':'b'}
-    return result

 ### Backtracking from working files to source